 Studying online with Charles Sturt has always been a positive experience – and it’s one I’ve recommend to several friends who are now enrolled in various degrees.
 With two Executive Dean’s Achievement Awards and an Honours scholarship, I’m proof it can be done if you want it!

 So far, I’ve completed 860 hours of practical learning, with another 140 to go!

 It’s invaluable experience.
 I put my skills into practice, link theory with real-world situations and have learned many things you just can’t get from a textbook.
 Field placements let me observe, try while supervised, and then do it on my own.
 My social work supervisors are amazing.
 They’re the best sounding board for any ethical dilemma I encounter and always support me to achieve my goals.

 The other important aspect of workplace learning is the many professional networks and contacts that I’ve developed.
 They’ll be a great foundation for my career as a social worker!

 At Charles Sturt, we’re all about making a real difference in the world.
 You can, too.
-Perhaps, like Sarah, you’re keen to know what it’s like studying a social work course online.
+Perhaps, like Sarah, you’re keen to know how to study to be a social worker online.
 Or maybe law, nursing or environmental science is your go?
 Wherever you want to take your career, we’ve got hundreds of online, practical courses to get you there.